Single particle analysis: Tilt methods

 The specimen stage of the microscope can be tilted (typically along a single axis), allowing the single particle technique known as random conical tilt.
 An area of the specimen is imaged at both zero and at high angle (~60-70 degrees) tilts, or in the case of the related method of orthogonal tilt reconstruction, +45 and −45 degrees.
 Pairs of particles corresponding to the same object at two different tilts (tilt pairs) are selected, and by following the parameters used in subsequent alignment and classification steps a three-dimensional reconstruction can be generated relatively easily.
 This is because the viewing angle (defined as three Euler angles) of each particle is known from the tilt geometry.

 3D reconstructions from random conical tilt suffer from missing information resulting from a restricted range of orientations.
 Known as the missing cone (due to the shape in reciprocal space), this causes distortions in the 3D maps.
 However, the missing cone problem can often be overcome by combining several tilt reconstructions.
 Tilt methods are best suited to negatively stained samples, and can be used for particles that adsorb to the carbon support film in preferred orientations.
 The phenomenon known as charging or beam-induced movement makes collecting high-tilt images of samples in vitreous ice challenging.

 Map visualization and fitting

 Various software programs are available that allow viewing the 3D maps.
-These often enable the user to manually dock in protein coordinates (structures from X-ray crystallography or NMR) of subunits into the electron density.
-Several programs can also fit subunits computationally.
+These often enable the user to manually dock in protein coordinates (structures from X-ray crystallography, NMR, or a computational model such as one found in the AlphaFold Protein Structure Database) of subunits into the electron density.
+Several programs can also fit subunits computationally; as of the 2020s using these programs tend to produce better accuracy than manual docking because they can perform labor-intensive tasks such as:

-For higher-resolution structures, it is possible to build the macromolecule directly, without prior structural knowledge from other methods.
-Computer algorithms have also been developed for this task.